 Top Locations for Wildlife in Etosha

 Etosha’s waterholes are wildlife magnets.
 Okaukuejo in the west shines for elephants, lions, and rhinos, with its floodlit waterhole offering night views.
 Halali, centrally located, suits giraffes and leopards with quieter vibes.
 Namutoni in the east excels for cheetahs, springboks, and ostriches, thanks to its open grasslands.
 Hidden gems like Chudop, Salvadora, and Okondeka cater to specific species—map your route to match your wishlist.
+For a closer look at each site, see our guide to the best waterholes in Etosha.

 Your Etosha Wildlife Adventure Awaits